Birinder1469/BirinderSingh_Blog/_posts/2019-01-26-CrimeBuster_App.md

 ## Display Panel

-There are two outputs figures that would display data interactively according to user selections
+There are two output figures that would display data interactively according to user selections

 ### Time Trend Plot